 Best Intermittent Fasting Tips for Weight Loss

-As soon as it comes to nutritional advice, you’ll find countless myths and insufficiently researched claims on the internet.
+You’ll find countless myths and insufficiently researched claims on the internet regarding nutritional advice.
 Intermittent fasting is no exception.

-Therefore, beginners should take the following three tips to lose weight successfully with intermittent fasting without experiencing physical side effects.
+Therefore, beginners should take the following three tips for best weight loss results with intermittent fasting without experiencing physical side effects.

 1. You Do Not Have to Take It Easy

-A popular myth about intermittent fasting is that you need to take it easy.
+A popular myth about intermittent fasting is that you must take it easy.

 If you feel a sense of fatigue while fasting, it’s usually a sign that your carbohydrate stores are emptying.
 However, this is not a bad thing.

-By feeling sluggish, the body is telling us that readily available energy is running low.
+The body is telling us that readily available energy is running low by feeling sluggish.
 And that’s what we want to achieve.

-Nevertheless, the body does not immediately expend extra metabolic energy to burn fat, especially if you are just starting fasting.
+Nevertheless, the body does not immediately expend extra metabolic energy to burn fat, especially if you start fasting.

 Accordingly, like a savings account, body fat is only attacked when carbohydrate stores, the checkings account, are empty.